HeardLibrary/digital-scholarship/script/python/lessons.md

 ## Software Carpentries

-Co-sponsored by DiSC, Office of the Vice Provost for Research, Research IT, ACCRE, and the Data Science Institute
+Co-sponsored by the Digital Lab, Office of the Vice Provost for Research, Research IT, ACCRE, and the Data Science Institute

 TBD